The How Thermometer is Made for 2024

 Scale

 Thermometers usually have a scale that indicates the temperature reading.
-The scale can be printed on a glass tube or on a metal strip, and it is calibrated based on the temperature sensor used.
+The scale can be printed on a glass tube or a metal strip, and it is calibrated based on the temperature sensor used.
 The scale may be in Celsius (°C), Fahrenheit (°F), or other temperature units, depending on the region or application.

 Markings and labels